William Ouko

-Justice William Ouko is a Kenyan lawyer and Judge with a wealth of experience in judicial and administrative service spanning over 35 years.
+Justice William Ouko is a Kenyan lawyer and Judge with experience in judicial and administrative service spanning over 35 years.
 He is currently serving as a Judge of the Supreme Court of Kenya.
 He was nominated by the Judicial Service Commission for the seat of a Judge of the Supreme Court on 5 May 2021.

 On 14 May 2021, he was appointed to the position by the President of the Republic of Kenya H.E Uhuru Kenyatta, CGH and was subsequently sworn in on 21 May 2021.
 He served as the President of the Court of Appeal of Kenya prior to his appointment to the Supreme Court, a position to which he was elected on 9 March 2018.

 Justice Ouko is a holder of a Masters in Criminology and Criminal Justice from Egerton University, a Bachelor of Laws Degree (LLB) from the University of Nairobi, and a Diploma in Legal Practice from the Kenya School of Law.
 Justice Ouko practiced law briefly at Mbogholi Msagha and Company Advocates, Mombasa in 1987.
 He joined the Judiciary as District Magistrate II (Professional) the same year.
 He served in different positions rising through the ranks to the Office of the Registrar of the High Court and Accounting Officer of the Judiciary in 2002.
 He was elevated to the High Court as a Judge in 2004 and served at Malindi, Meru and Nakuru High Court stations.
-He was appointed as a Court of Appeal Judge, in 2012 and on 9th of March 2018 he was elected by his colleagues as the President of the Court of Appeal where he served until June 2021.
-Justice Ouko served in the administrative wing of the Judiciary for many years in such positions as Deputy Registrar, Senior Deputy Registrar, Principal Deputy Registrar, the first-ever Chief Court Administrator, and Registrar of the High Court between 1990- 2004.
+He was appointed as a Court of Appeal Judge, in 2012 and on 9 March 2018 he was elected by his colleagues as the President of the Court of Appeal where he served until June 2021.
+Justice Ouko served in the administrative wing of the Judiciary for many years in such positions as Deputy Registrar, Senior Registrar, Principal Deputy Registrar, the first-ever Chief Court Administrator, and Registrar of the High Court between 1990- 2004.